1–2 spots available for Q2 · Claim yours

 Common Mistake: Skipping this phase to "start coding faster."
 This costs you 2–3 weeks in mid-project rework.

-In GigEasy: We spent 2 full days here.
-We sketched the gig posting flow, bidding flow, messaging flow, and payment flow.
-We decided: Stripe Payments, not Stripe Connect.
+On GigEasy: I spent 2 full days here.
+Sketched the gig posting flow, bidding flow, messaging flow, and payment flow.
+Decisions: Stripe Payments, not Stripe Connect.
 PostgreSQL, not MongoDB.
-We identified the 8 core API endpoints.
-Then we started coding.
+Identified the core API endpoints.
+Then started coding.

 Phase 2: Backend Foundation & Auth (1–2 weeks)